emmawalshdev/living-landscapes/README.md

     * Testimonials are viewable on the 'Home' page, which give positive feedback on the company, showcasing how approachable the company is.

-* As an existing client and admirer of the company, I would like to be able to connect and follow the company through social media platforms, so that I build a connection with the brand.
+* As an existing client and admirer of the company, I would like to be able to connect with and follow the company through social media platforms, so that I build a connection with the brand.
     * Quick links to the compnay's social media platforms are viewable on the footer of each page.